rancher/Rancher-Plugin-gMSA/docs/testing/developer-smoke-test-cases.md

 `C:\Program Files\RanchergMSACredentialProvider\install-plugin.ps1`

 ## Expected Files For The Plugin Installer Post Uninstall
-After uninstallation, the following files should exist on the host.
-All other files written during installation should _not_ exist.
+After uninstallation of the chart, all of the above files should no longer exist

-`C:\Program Files\RanchergMSACredentialProvider\cleanup.ps1`

 ## Expected Files For The Account Provider Post Install